ckb-js/nexus/docs/custody-unlocking.md

 supports [multiple chains](https://github.com/dotbitHQ/das-contracts/blob/15ae8f4376e31bf57dc99cb09472de3732d5cb5f/libs/das-dynamic-libs/src/constants.rs#L7-L15)
 signature algorithm, so the .bit's _das-lock_ args contains a flag `algorithm_id` to indicate which signature algorithm is used by the current account cell, which provides the possibility of upgrading.
-In short, the .bit account type script can add an `algorithm_id` to indicate that the current lock is using P2SH, and then implement the P2SH.
+In short, the .bit account type script can add an `algorithm_id` to indicate that the current lock is using custody-unlocking, and then implement the custody-unlocking.

-This is an example of the .bit account cell that uses P2SH to [edit_record](https://github.com/dotbitHQ/das-contracts/blob/15ae8f4376e31bf57dc99cb09472de3732d5cb5f/contracts/account-cell-type/src/entry.rs#L115)
+This is an example of the .bit account cell that uses custody-unlocking to [edit_record](https://github.com/dotbitHQ/das-contracts/blob/15ae8f4376e31bf57dc99cb09472de3732d5cb5f/contracts/account-cell-type/src/entry.rs#L115)

 ```yaml